TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 slug: data-apps-build
 ---

-This document explains how to build your own Kotlin Data App and how to deploy it next to your TNO Security Gateway.
+This document explains how to build your own Kotlin Data App and how to deploy it next to your TNO Core Container.
 TNO offers a Kotlin 'Base Data Appp' library to easily build your own Data Apps in Kotlin using Spring Boot.
 The Kotlin library defines everything you need.
 You only need to add the IDS message listeners for the particular message types that you want to handle in your Data App.

 This guide assumes that you have some basic Kotlin experience.
 However, if you are well acquanted with Java you should be able to follow along.